pydanny/pydanny.github.com/posts2013/2013-07-11-django-python-3-book.rst

 Use Python 3.3.2!
 =================

 Myself and others have encountered problems with using Django 1.5+ and earlier versions of Python 3.
-The issues can be tricky, for example `syncdb` fails in curious ways on Python 3.3.0.
+The issues can be tricky; for example ``syncdb`` fails in curious ways on Python 3.3.0.

 The answer, for me, is to use Python 3.3.2 and don't look back.